UPDATE: Fidel Castro has died, aged considerably, in Havana.

-“At first we assumed, like everyone else: el Comandante is pausing for effect,” explained Dr. René Vallejo, one of twelve personal physicians on duty at Fidel’s standing-room-only lecture in the Havana Goodtime Dome.
+“At first we assumed, like everyone else: el Comandante is fine, he’s just pausing for effect,” explained Dr. René Vallejo, one of twelve personal physicians on duty at Fidel’s standing-room-only lecture in the Havana Goodtime Dome.

 The interlude was beginning to trouble Vallejo, he says, when he had to leave on a compulsory meal break.
-When he got back to the stadium a few hours later, breathless from sprinting, the 18,000-strong crowd was still waiting “in an atmosphere of pin-drop quiet” for Castro’s next syllable.
+When the doctor got back to the stadium a few hours later, breathless from sprinting, the 18,000-strong crowd was still waiting “in an atmosphere of pin-drop quiet” for Castro’s next syllable.

-To interrupt the motionless, slumped-over Demosthenes at that point—just as his silence was nearing peak pregnancy—would have been unthinkable, felt the veteran doctor.
+To interrupt the motionless, slumped-over Demosthenes at that point—just when his silence was nearing peak pregnancy—would have been unthinkable, felt Dr Vallejo.

-“Then at last we saw the signs, in the amber gloaming: rigor mortis was setting in,” Vallejo told reporters this evening.
-He said he had no recollection of the seconds that followed.
-Adrenalin and muscle memory kicked in, and suddenly he was on stage, flanked by a phalanx of paramedics, nurses and specialists at the President Emeritus’ side.
+“Then at last we saw the signs, in the amber gloaming: the signs of rigor mortis setting in,” he told reporters this evening.
+He has no recollection of the seconds that followed.
+Adrenalin and muscle memory kicked in, and suddenly he was up on stage, flanked by a phalanx of paramedics, nurses and specialists at the President Emeritus’ side.

 But there was nothing they could do.
 The rigor mortis had gone too far.

 The last living guerrilla was dead.

-An epidemic of whooping and dancing—a classic reaction to bereavement in many cultures—spread outwards from Havana at the speed of sadness this afternoon.
+An epidemic of whooping and dancing—classic responses to bereavement in many cultures—spread outwards from Havana at the speed of sadness this afternoon.
 For the men, women and children of this island paradise, suicide will be the only escape from the lugubrious alarum of the vuvuzuela tonight as a million cheeks execute Latin America’s one-note answer to Danny Boy.
 But for every grief-stricken reveler on the street, another ten Cubans will spend a noisy night at home, drowning their sorrows in champagne.
-So great has been the national outpouring (as it were) that it’s no longer possible to buy a bottle of the Batista-era sparkling wine anywhere in the country.
+So great has been the national outpouring (so to speak) that it’s no longer possible to buy a bottle of the Batista-era sparkling wine anywhere in the country.

 Party-owned television is announcing that the next 32 to 35 days of spontaneous popular solemnity will be overseen by a special Party Planning Committee.

 Meanwhile, just an intercontinental ballistic stone’s throw away, the people of Miami, Florida are determined to party ’til dawn in sympathy with their cousins across the Gulf.